Seattle’s new City Council started work Monday. Here are 8 things that council members said.

 “We’re going to work to address homelessness by doubling our annual investment in permanent supportive housing — 95% of people who get into permanent supportive housing stay in it, regardless of mental health or substance abuse disorder.” — District 1 Councilmember Lisa Herbold, who also vowed to advance Seattle’s Green New Deal transition away from fossil fuels.

-“I was elected to repair the harm done to our black and brown communities in this city.
+“I was elected to repair the harm done to our Black and brown communities in this city.
 To help democratize the wealth, power and resources that are here so that people who call our city home can stay.” — new District 2 Councilmember Tammy Morales, whose diverse Southeast Seattle district has been hit hard in recent years by displacement and gentrification.

 “I think it is worth noting that the socialist on the City Council has become the most senior council member.” — third-term District 3 Councilmember Kshama Sawant, who urged audience members to support her push to build more affordable housing by attending a “Tax Amazon” rally later this month.